mygamedevtools/scene-loader/README.md

 ISceneLoader coroutineSceneLoader = new SceneLoaderCoroutine(standardSceneManager);

 ISceneManager addressableSceneManager = new SceneManagerAddressable();
-ISceneLoader asyncSceneLoader = new SceneLoaderAsync(addressableSceneLoader);
+ISceneLoader asyncSceneLoader = new SceneLoaderAsync(addressableSceneManager);
 ```

 You can also define the scene loader types as their `ISceneLoaderAsync` implementations: